-SA Objectives Sites Site WM1 (formerly Site 1) Site WM2 (formerly Site 11) Site WM3 (formerly Site 78) management sites. under consent with the Environment Agency.
+SA Objectives Sites 5 Site 1 Site 11 Site 78 management sites. under consent with the Environment Agency.
 Any hardstanding would have oil interceptors in place.
-The use of this site for a waste management facility is likely to produce dust and noise, plus emissions of NOx and CO 2 to the air.
+The use of this site for a waste management facility is likely to produce dust and noise, plus emissions of NOx and CO2 to the air.
 There is a residential area and school near to the site.
 It may be possible to minimise the impact on air quality through assessment and mitigation.
 Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) Regulations 2007. nearby.
 It may be possible to minimise the impact on air quality through assessment and mitigation.
 Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) Regulations 2007.
-The nearest AQMA is c.1.5km southeast of the site.
-River Aire is approx. 200m to the north of the site on the other side of the A650.
-The road may act as a physical barrier, preventing any runoff from the site entering the River Aire.The site is large enough to accommodate the full range of waste management technologies.
-No residential receptors are located nearby.
+The nearest AQMA is c.1.5km southeast of the site. the A650.
+The road may act as a physical barrier, preventing any runoff from the site entering the River Aire.
+The site is large enough to accommodate the full range of waste management technologies.
 Should the use of this site change to incorporate a waste management facility, the site is likely to produce dust and noise, plus emissions of NOx and CO2 to the air.
 It may be possible to minimise the impact on air quality through assessment and mitigation.
 Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) Regulations 2007.
 There are no AQMA in Keighley.
 SA5: To conserve, restore, expand and enhance the internationally, nationally and locally valued wildlife species and habitats. + The site is not designated for nature conservation, and there are no designated sites within 1km of the site.
+No detail of habitats on site is available.
 A HRA screening assessment has now been undertaken and concludes that there are no likely significant effects from this site. + The site is not designated for nature conservation, and there are no designated sites within 1km of the site.
+No detail of habitats on site is available.
 A HRA screening assessment has now been undertaken and concludes that there are no likely significant effects from this site.
-1km of two Bradford Wildlife sites, one to the south west and one north of the
+There are no nature conservation designations on the site but it is within 1km of two Bradford Wildlife sites, one to the south west and one north of the site.
+No detail of habitats on site is available, although it is known that the site is cleared.
+Environmental assessment would be required of proposals for waste management facilities on this site to ascertain whether the wildlife sites and if any habitats on the site would be impacted upon.
+Mitigation measures